 Water Conservation

-New Mexico’s water conservation traditions have been shaped over the centuries by our Pueblos, Tribes, acequias, rural areas, and cities and we rely on those communities to continue to develop innovative ways to conserve water.
-It is essential that we take actions together to preserve and protect the unique traditions we have here in the State while we build a platform for future generations through additional water conservation measures tailored to the changing climate.
+New Mexico’s water conservation traditions have been shaped over the centuries by our Pueblos, Tribes, acequias, agricultural producers, and cities and we rely on those communities to continue to develop innovative ways to conserve water.
+It is essential that we take action together to preserve and protect the unique traditions we have here in the State while we build a platform for future generations through additional water conservation measures tailored to the changing climate.
+As the largest water users throughout the State, agricultural producers understand the need to conserve and protect the State’s water resources in order to sustain a vibrant agricultural sector for generations to come.
+New Mexicans also understand the need to continue to employ water conservation and education to increase positive trends in municipal conservation as our communities grow and freshwater supplies decline.
+Over the coming decades, through implementation of the actions below and other parallel efforts, New Mexicans will conserve water through broader education on water conservation and actions we can take at home and work to preserve our most precious resource.

 Recent Highlights

-A1: New Mexico’s Regional Water Planning Mapping Tool
+A1: Main Stream New Mexico Regional Water Planning Campaign

 A2: NMSU Holds 70th New Mexico Annual Water Conference